How to Get the Most out of Your Workflow Integration

 You can build and maintain your workflow integration with the help of your IT team.
 It is also called peer-to-peer (or point-to-point) integration.
 So it’s easier to connect with your favorite reliable supplier using their system’s public APIs.

-Such an approach safeguards the security of your integration since you build it with your hands (fingers literally).
+Such an approach safeguards the security of your integration since you build the bare bones.
 You can also program the integration to automate complicated workflows with ease.
 So it’ll always be suitable for your requirements.

 The downside of this approach is the teams involved in building it.
-They need to spend time maintaining or making changes to the integration.
+They need to spend time maintaining or making changes to the workflow integration tool.
 Not to mention building the integration from scratch would take up most of the time anyway.

 It’s not only humans who are the issue here, but also the time and other resources required in bulk for building custom workflow integrations.
 After all this, only a few of your team members would know how to work with the in-house solution.
 Please don’t ask me what happens when they leave!